 When the eco-Air unit is equipped with EC fan motors, the status and current speed of the fan motors may be viewed.
 Depiction of the fans is not reflective of the arrangement of fans on the unit.
-Only the number of fans configured will be visible in the fan status screen.
-All additional fans will be hidden from view.
 The live fan motor speeds are in rpm.